Paradoxical Relaxation relaxes the tensed and shortened muscles within a painful pelvic floor.

-a.
-Paradoxical Relaxation has two components: (i) a breathing technique used at the beginning of relaxation.
-This coordination of heart rate and respiration supports the patient’s respiratory sinus arrhythmia which reduces respiration to approximately 6 breaths per minute and (ii) instruction given for the remainder of the relaxation session directing patient to focus attention on the effortless letting go of tension in a specified area of the body and accepting residual tension that does not easily release
+Paradoxical Relaxation has two components: The first is a breathing technique used at the beginning of relaxation, a coordination of heart rate and breathing.
+This reduces respiration to approximately 6 breaths per minute.
+The second component is the instruction given for the remainder of the session.
+These direct the patient to focus attention on the effortless letting go of tension in a specified area of the body, accepting residual tension that does not easily release.

 b.
-Patients are asked to listen to approximately 1 hour of recorded relaxation instruction daily focusing on individual of predetermined anatomical sites including frontalis, jaw, neck, shoulders, arms, hands, upper back, chest, stomach pelvis, legs, and feet.
-Each site is the focus of practice for approximately 2 weeks and the entire course lasts for approximately a year and two months.
+Patients are asked to listen to approximately 1 hour of recorded relaxation instruction daily.
+These allow the focus of individual predetermined sites, including frontalis, jaw, neck, shoulders, arms, hands, upper back, chest, stomach pelvis, legs, and feet.
+Each site is the focus of practice for approximately 2 weeks, and the entire course lasts for approximately a year and two months.
 Home practice is done daily and includes the use of 46-recorded lessons varying in length from 7 minutes to 45 minutes.
-The focus on relaxation of the pelvic floor is generally avoided for the first several months of relaxation training because such a focus can exacerbate symptoms until competence in relaxation is gained in neutral, non-painful areas.
+The focus on the relaxation of a painful pelvic floor is generally avoided for the first several months of relaxation training.
+This is because such a focus can exacerbate symptoms until competence in relaxation is gained in neutral, non-painful areas.

 c.
-Relaxation instruction guides the patient to rest attention in sensation and to redirect attention away from discursive thinking and daydreaming.
-The target range of brain wave activity is low frequency alpha.
+Relaxation instruction guides the patient to redirect attention away from discursive thinking and daydreaming.
+The target range of brain wave activity is low-frequency alpha.

 d.
-Catastrophic thoughts that increase sympathetic arousal arising during relaxation are identified and a cognitive therapy protocol is used to help the patient reduce the impact of such thinking.
+Catastrophic thoughts that increase sympathetic arousal arising during relaxation are identified.
+A cognitive therapy protocol is used to help the patient reduce the impact of such thinking.

-Edmund Jacobson described residual tension in detail in his long career in the development of relaxation therapy begun in 1908.
-The patient is instructed to keep attention focused on residual tension without efforting toward it or trying to change it.
-When attention is distracted by visual or conceptual thinking, throughout the protocol, the patient is instructed to refocus attention on the sensation of the remaining residual tension without efforting toward this tension or aiming to achieve any result.
-It is essential that the patient and physician understand that deep relaxation occurs when attention rests in sensation and not in thinking.
+Edmund Jacobson described residual tension in detail in his long career in the development of relaxation therapy, which began in 1908.
+The patient is instructed to keep attention focused on residual tension without trying to change it.
+When attention is distracted by visual or conceptual thinking throughout the protocol, the patient is instructed to refocus attention on the remaining tension without aiming to achieve any result.
+It is essential that the patient understands that deep relaxation occurs when attention rests in sensation and not in thinking.

-Instructions alternate between letting go of tension that easily lets go and effortlessly feeling the remaining tension.
-The tension that is being focused upon without effort on the patient’s part usually abates during this process and the patient is instructed to permit this abatement to occur.
-Sometimes the tension does not abate or even increases and the patient is instructed to remain softly focused on the remaining sensation without an intention to change it.
-The concept underlying this protocol is that one does not relax stubborn, residual tension directly but instead is effortless in remaining continually aware of the sensation of tension.
+Instructions alternate between letting go of the tension that easily lets go and effortlessly feeling the remaining tension.
+The tension that is being focused upon without effort usually abates during this process.
+The patient is instructed to permit this abatement to occur.
+Sometimes the tension does not abate or even increases, and the patient is instructed to remain softly focused on the remaining sensation without an intention to change it.
+The concept underlying this protocol is that one does not relax stubborn, residual tension directly but instead is effortless in remaining continually aware.
 Relaxation occurs without any effort on the part of the patient.
 Exerting any effort increases tension.
 This is because relaxation is identical to effortlessness.

-We specifically discourage patients from focusing on the relaxation of the pelvic floor for the first 4 months of treatment, as the patient’s attachment to the relief of symptoms tends to interfere with the conscious and simultaneous effortless attention on tension.
-The focus on relaxation of the upper body is most easily accomplished by the patient and usually results in a reduction of pelvic tone.
-The focus on the relaxation of the pelvic musculature requires that the patient make the distinction between pain and tension and the aim of the protocol then becomes directed to the tension and not the pain in the area of a painful pelvis.
+We specifically discourage patients from focusing on the relaxation of a painful pelvic floor for the first 4 months of treatment, as the patient’s attachment to the relief of symptoms tends to interfere with the conscious and simultaneous effortless attention on tension.
+The focus on the relaxation of the upper body is most easily accomplished and usually results in a reduction of pelvic tone.
+The focus on the relaxation of the pelvic musculature requires that the patient makes the distinction between pain and tension.
+The aim of the protocol then becomes directed to the tension and not the pain in the area of a painful pelvis.

-Chronic pelvic pain syndromes tend to be self-perpetuating disorders in which a patient’s pain causes a reflexive tightening of the pelvic floor, which in most patients, often prompting a flurry of negative and catastrophic thinking.
-The reflex to contract against pain actually increases the pain.
-Negative and catastrophic thinking that is common to pelvic pain patients fan the fire of the pain by igniting the electrical activity in the trigger points referring pain in the pelvis.
-The tension-anxiety-pain cycle is the major obstacle to reduction or abatement of pelvic pain as it feeds itself and is present in the moment that a patient is asked to relax the pelvic tension.
+Chronic pelvic pain syndromes tend to be self-perpetuating disorders in which a patient’s pain causes a reflexive tightening of the pelvic floor, which in most patients, often prompting a flurry of negative thinking.
+The reflex to contract against pain actually increases pain.
+Negative and catastrophic thinking fan the fire of the pain by igniting the electrical activity in the trigger points referring pain in the pelvis.
+The tension-anxiety-pain cycle is a major obstacle to the reduction of a painful pelvic floor.
+It feeds itself in the moment that a patient is asked to relax the pelvic tension.
 The disruption of the self-feeding cycle of tension, anxiety, and pain can be accomplished by a select group of patients who become competent in Paradoxical Relaxation.

-Why Paradoxical Relaxation cannot be learned from recorded tapes in the absence of competent instruction
+Why Paradoxical Relaxation cannot be learned from recorded tapes in the absence of instruction.

 As we have discussed, I do not sell the audio Paradoxical Relaxation course on a stand-alone basis.
 There are numerous relaxation tapes that can be bought from many different sources and people are free to buy them.
-I could sell the recorded lessons I use on a stand-alone basis… I have certainly had enough requests….but choosing not to do this is neither a casual nor a self-serving decision on my part.
-I have a short answer and a long answer to explain why.
+I could sell the recorded lessons I use on a stand-alone basis – I have certainly had enough requests – but choosing not to do this is neither a casual nor a self-serving decision on my part.
+I have a short answer and a long answer to explain.

-I have no confidence that someone can learn to relax a painful pelvic floor from a relaxation tape without both instruction from someone who is competent in the method him or herself and without intrapelvic Trigger Point Release.
+I have no confidence that someone can learn to relax a painful pelvic floor from a relaxation tape without instruction from someone who is competent in the method and without intrapelvic Trigger Point Release.
 I do not want to associate myself with making available a half measure that appears to offer something substantial but does not.

 When I was symptomatic, I tried many remedies that all seemed reasonable but ultimately failed to help me.
 They left me hopeful at first, then disappointed, and disheartened.
 A stand-alone relaxation tape, in my opinion, is a half measure.
 Half measures give little chance of offering real recovery from chronic pelvic pain syndromes.
 I have decided that if I am to err, I will err in the direction of not offering anything instead of offering a half measure in which I have no confidence.

-Learning to deeply relax the pelvic muscles in order to facilitate the healing of a sore and contracted pelvic floor from a relaxation tape that you buy is like learning to play a violin by listening to recorded instructions.
+Learning to relax the pelvic muscles from a relaxation tape is like learning to play the violin by listening to recorded instructions.
 In my experience, such an endeavor usually fails; the person gets discouraged and usually gives up.
-To learn the violin, you need instruction from someone who plays the violin and the more accomplished the player the better.
-You want to learn the violin from someone who plays it everyday, who is excited about it, and whose expertise is obvious.
+To learn the violin, you need instruction from someone who plays the violin.
+The more accomplished the player, the better.
+You want to learn the violin from someone who plays it every day, who is excited about it, and whose expertise is obvious.
 Imagine learning the violin from someone who does not play it.
 The obstacles to learning to play the violin and learning to relax deeply are very similar — except learning to deeply relax a painful pelvic floor is harder than playing the violin.

-Our instinct is to tighten against pain and not to relax with it and yet I found that relaxing with the tension of certain kinds of pelvic pain can dissolve it.
+Our instinct is to tighten against pain, not relax.
+Yet, I found that relaxing with the tension of certain kinds of pelvic pain can dissolve it.
 Learning to do this is a major event in someone’s life because it is from this place that it can become possible to break the cycle of pain, anxiety, and tension and allow the sore and irritated tissue in the pelvic floor to heal.

-To learn to relax the pelvic floor, especially in the presence of pain, is an enigma and the method to do this is anti-intuitive.
-Furthermore, it is often frightening for someone with pelvic pain to sit still with their pain and their thoughts without someone guiding and supporting them in doing so.
-In my experience, people avoid the kind of relaxation required to relax a tight and painful pelvis if there is no guidance and support and the recorded tapes wind up on the shelf.
+To learn to relax a painful pelvic floor, especially in the presence of pain, is an enigma and the method to do this is anti-intuitive.
+It is often frightening for someone with pelvic pain to sit still with their pain and their thoughts without guidance.
+In my experience, people avoid the kind of relaxation required to relax a tight and painful pelvis if there is no support and the recorded tapes wind up on the shelf.